Katila

 We do not sell your personal data.
 We share it only when necessary and under strict safeguards:

-• Service providers (processors) – we use specialised third parties to host infrastructure, store files, deliver email, provide authentication, process payments and perform other operational tasks.
+• Service providers (processors) – we use specialised third parties to host infrastructure, store files, deliver email, provide authentication, process payments, generate AI assistant replies and perform other operational tasks.
 These providers only process data on our instructions, under written data protection agreements.

-• Other users and the public – when you choose to make an item or specific attributes public, the corresponding information becomes accessible to anyone with the link or by scanning the QR code.
+• Other users and the public – when you choose to make an item or specific attributes public, the corresponding information becomes accessible to anyone with the link.
 You control which attributes are public and can change visibility settings at any time.

 • Legal and compliance – we may disclose information if required to do so by law, or in response to valid legal processes, or to protect our rights, safety, or the rights and safety of others.